buckeye-cn/Weekly_Events/README.md

 Weekly Events
 ===

 This repository contains slides / outline documents of OSU Chinese Hackers' weekly events.
-Starting from Spring 2018, ACM-ICPC trainings are held with ACM Club.
+Starting from Spring 2018, weekly events are held with ACM Club.

 Contribution
 ---